Saint Kitts scheme to attract the wealthy

 “Nevis is essentially a villa island,” adds Gordon, “attracting artists, celebrities, and people in the know, since the 1970s.”

-These developments, coupled with the second cruise pier at Port Zante, now 90% complete, will make the property market boom in coming years, local real estate experts believe.
+These developments, coupled with the newly completed second cruise pier at Port Zante, are expected to buoy the property market in the coming years, local real estate experts believe.

 Most stay-over visitors come from the US, the UK, Canada, and other Caribbean nations.